What is Cleo?

 Cleo vs Chip

 Chip works similarly to Cleo but only operates via a smartphone app.
 It has an extra feature that lets you set savings goals so you can put money aside for a particular purpose.
-Chip is planning on offering savings rates and currently has a £10,000 account limit.
+Chip is beginning to roll out interest accounts that offer easy-access savings rates of 0.90% AER.

 Read our Chip review to find out more.